Perimenopause & Menopause

 sleep

 Quality sleep is crucial during perimenopause as it also helps to regulate cortisol levels and allows the body to recover and maintain healthier levels of progesterone and oestrogen, reducing symptoms like irritability, anxiety, hot flushes, and fatigue.
+If you’re having ongoing sleep issues, mention this to your homeopathic practioner so that we can support you with this too.

 diet

 A balanced diet during perimenopause and menopause can help support hormonal health and ease symptoms.
 Nutrient-dense foods rich in fiber, healthy fats, and phytoestrogens (where appropriate) may help balance oestrogen levels and reduce hot flushes.
 Prioritise adequate protein and magnesium to support mood, energy, and resilience.
 Reducing sugar helps stabilise blood sugar and manage cortisol spikes, while refined carbohydrates that break down quickly into sugar can further disrupt this balance.
 Limiting high-carb, low-fiber foods and focusing on complex carbs can help maintain steady energy and support hormonal health.
+Packaged foods should always be minimised, and eat organic where possible.
+People often complain that organic food can be expensive and if this is a concern for your, here is our guide on the Clean 15 and Dirty Dozen - which can help you make choices between organic and normal produce.

 Try to minimise caffeine and alcohol, as caffeine may increase cortisol and impact blood sugar stability, while alcohol can impair liver function, which is essential for clearing excess oestrogen.